srijeetabiswas532/Restaurant_booking_agent/README.md

 * Was able to create a local streamlit front-end to have my front-facing agent!
     * Still having issues with memory.

 WHERE YOU LEFT OFF: Look into ways to fix the issue with memory.
+Also look for how to properly book.
 Other than that, just focus on cleaning and documentation.
 You're finished with this project!